jricardoc/jricardoc/README.md

 ### Hi, welcome to my Github! 👋

-I'm a Systems Development Technician, I'm part of a Startup called Panjay, in which I develop the Front-end role
+I'm a Systems Development Technician, I'm part of a Startup called Panjay, in which I develop the Front-end role.

-FI'm currently specializing in Application Development with React Native at Rocketseat.
+I'm currently specializing in Application Development with React Native at Rocketseat.

  <div>
   <a href="https://github.com/jricardoc">